nboddicker/BRCA2_462_variant/README.md

 # BRCA2_450_variant
 Analyses for evaluation of BRCA2 missense variants

-This repository contains code used to generate results/figures for journal article titled: "Functional analysis and clinical classification of 462 germline BRCA2 DNA binding domain missense variants".
+This repository contains description of methods and code used to generate results/figures for journal article titled: "Functional analysis and clinical classification of 462 germline BRCA2 DNA binding domain missense variants".

 Two directories are available